Social Media

 Nearest car park: Jurong Lake Garden South Car park (turn in at Japanese Garden Rd)

-There are a few cafes and restaurants to grab a bite to eat within Jurong Lake Garden:
+There are a few cafes and restaurants to grab a bite to eat within Jurong Lake Gardens:

 Fusion Spoon

-Fusion Spoon is the only restaurant in Jurong Lake Gardens and offers Western and Asian cuisine best enjoyed overlooking the scenic view of Jurong Lake.
+Fusion Spoon sits near the Eco Pond in Jurong Lake Gardens and offers a menu of Western and Asian cuisine best enjoyed overlooking the scenic view of Jurong Lake.
+Fusion Spoon is also a halal restaurant at Jurong Lake Gardens.

 Starbucks Lakeside